serhatalyurt/starwars/README.md

     npm install

-You can now start developing the application using Webpack by typing:
+You can now start developing the application using Vite by typing:

     npm run dev